jsheperd/ajax_bus/README.md

 What kind of protocoll should simplify my life ?

 # The setup
-- The server is a Slim2 PHP server with PDO.
+- The server is indifferent.
 - The client is angularjs.
 - The communication made with JSON.